Karnak

 Profiles

-This page lists all the profiles configured in Karnak and allows to edit, create and delete them.
-A profile contains a definition of actions that should be applied to a DICOM instance before being sent.
+This page lists all profiles configured in Karnak and allows you to create, edit, and delete them.
+A profile defines the actions to apply to a DICOM instance before it is sent.

 profile page profile page